 - Minimal number of free parameters.
 Similarly, there must be a minimal number of free parameters as too much freedom leaves room for deeper levels of explanations.

 - A non-zero “aha!”-score.
 Conservation of momentum can be understood in terms of a principle of invariance under spatial translation.
 Conservation of angular momentum can be understood in terms of rotational invariance.
 General relativity is based on the principle of invariance under coordinate changes.
 These principles all have in common that they make sense.
 In quantum mechanics the basic principles are more opaque, but there is nevertheless a sense of deep meaning to them.
 One might expect a final principle to score relativity well on the “aha!”-scale.

 - Non-trivial mathematics.
 Obviously, if a complex theory is to emerge there must be a mathematical richness involved.

 With Quantum holonomy theory we have put forward a candidate for a final theory.
 This theory is based on a simple and novel mathematical principle that meets the aforementioned requirements.
-The principle comes in the form of an algebra, that simply encodes information on how objects are moved in an abstract space and how such movements are shifted.
+The principle comes in the form of an algebra, that simply encodes information on how objects are moved in space.
 This algebra combines key elements of both general relativity and quantum mechanics and involves very few free variables.
 In fact, it is so elementary that it seems completely imune to further reduction and at the same time it involves a mathematical richness, which we suspect suffices to generate a theory of everything.